 2. Pan-Seared Duck Breast

-We don’t know about you, but duck isn’t in our regular rotation of proteins we cook at home, which is why it feels like a luxurious choice for Valentine’s Day.
-In this version, sake, soy sauce, and Sichuan peppercorn serve as a flavorful marinade for the duck that pairs nicely with a sauce made of persimmon and grapefruit.
+We don’t usually cook duck at home, which is why it feels like a luxurious choice for Valentine’s Day.
+In this version, sake, soy sauce, and Sichuan peppercorn serve as a flavorful marinade for the duck, pairing nicely with a bright sauce made of persimmon and grapefruit.
 If you can’t find persimmons, try swapping in finely diced plums.
-And since we know duck isn’t everyone’s favorite, feel free to substitute for chicken — the thighs will be juicier, but breasts will definitely work if you prefer a leaner cut.
+And since we know duck isn’t everyone’s favorite, feel free to swap in chicken — the thighs will be juicier, but breasts will definitely work if you prefer a leaner cut.

 Try the recipe from Omnivore’s Cookbook.

-It’s hard to top a roast chicken when dinner is meant to impress.
-It’s simple, satisfying, and adaptable to your favorite flavor profiles.
-We love a simple lemon roast chicken with garlic, but feel free to use your own favorite herbs and spices.
-Tuck sliced onions, chunks of sweet potato, and a few quartered potatoes around your chicken before it goes in the oven, and you’ve got a luscious one-pan dinner fit for a cozy celebration.
+Roast chicken is one of those unicorns: Simple to prepare, economical, yet also so impressive.
+We love a classic lemon roast chicken with garlic, but feel free to use your own favorite herbs and spices.
+Tuck sliced onions and a few quartered baby potatoes around the chicken before it goes in the oven, and you’ve got a luscious one-pan dinner fit for a cozy celebration.

 Try the recipe from FamilyStyleFood.

 If you’ve never roasted a whole cauliflower before, you’re in for a treat.
 This works much the same as roasting a chicken: just season to your liking and pop it in the oven.
 We like this recipe’s use of a vegetable stock-based “gravy” to ensure lots of flavor gets into all the nooks and crannies.
 To make this a complete meal, we’d sauté sliced mushrooms and shallots while the cauliflower roasts and serve with a crunchy salad of romaine, apple, and sliced almonds.